opensearch-project/project-website/_posts/2025-11-25-Introducing-Resource-Sharing.md

 You can enable resource sharing using cluster settings.

-In **OpenSearch 3.3**, you can change resource sharing settings only by updating `opensearch.yml` and restarting the cluster:
+In **OpenSearch 3.3**, you can only change resource sharing settings by updating `opensearch.yml` and restarting the cluster:

 ```yaml
 plugins.security.experimental.resource_sharing.enabled: true
 plugins.security.experimental.resource_sharing.protected_types: ["anomaly-detector", "forecaster", "ml-model"]
 ```

-Starting with **OpenSearch 3.4**, these settings can be updated dynamically at runtime by using the `_cluster/settings` API:
+Starting with **OpenSearch 3.4**, these settings will be able to be updated dynamically at runtime by using the `_cluster/settings` API:

 ```json
 PUT _cluster/settings